How to Effectively Conduct Mobile Accessibility Testing

 Implementing an accessibility testing strategy

 After you have established your goals, go on to designing test cases.
 Some test scenarios should focus on specific scopes of accessible features: app navigation using the keyboard only, the voice-command feature, or whether text sizes are adjustable.
 And, of course, you’ll need to have the right tools in place to be able to implement and automate portions of this process.
-This is in fact where T-Plan and such platforms come in.
-T-Plan’s powerful automation tools conduct comprehensive accessibility checks.
-T-Plan enables you to efficiently identify and address accessibility issues, ensuring compliance with accessibility standards.
+Test automation tools like T-Plan can assist in automating portions of this process, allowing for thorough and continuous manual testing and automation of accessibility features.

 Challenges and solutions in mobile accessibility testing